Your Cart

 How to test for Mycoplasma genitalium

-To diagnose Mycoplasma genitalium, your healthcare provider may recommend something called a nucleic acid amplification test (NAAT).
+To diagnose Mycoplasma genitalium, your healthcare provider may recommend Mycoplasma genitalium testing, typically done through a nucleic acid amplification test (NAAT).

 This involves providing a fluid sample through a vaginal/cervical swab or, less commonly, a urine sample.
 The sample is then sent to a lab to see if Mycoplasma genitalium is present.
 You can also do an at-home STI test, such as Evvy's Vaginal Health Test and Expanded PCR Panel, to see if you have Mycoplasma genitalium.

-The CDC advises that people who aren't showing symptoms don't need to be screened for Mycoplasma genitalium.
+The CDC advises that people who aren't showing symptoms don't need routine Mycoplasma genitalium testing.
 However, if you or your sexual partners have signs of Mycoplasma genitalium infection, you should get tested.

 The CDC also recommends testing for Mycoplasma genitalium if you took treatment for urethritis and cervicitis, but the infection didn’t go away.